 24.12 When the student denies the allegation, the burden of proof rests on the information and witnesses brought forward by the investigating administrator.

-24.13 All hearing panels have an advisor appointed by the Dean of Students who is present during all stages of the process including hearings and deliberations except during the closed board deliberation on responsibility.
+24.13 All hearing panels have an advisor appointed by the Dean of Students who is present during all stages of the process including hearings and deliberations.
 Responsibilities of the conduct board advisor shall include: (1) advising the hearing panel regarding the requirements and provisions of due process, (2) providing the hearing panel with the past conduct history of a responsible student during the sanction part of the hearing, (3) providing continuity in board operations and procedures, (4) facilitating the implementation of conduct procedures at all levels of the student conduct system, (5) acting as a liaison between boards and the University community, (6) assisting the board in fulfilling its educational responsibility, and (7) preparing a written record of each hearing which includes a summary of the statements and information and the decision reached.
 The individual who serves as advisor to the board shall not be the person who conducted the original investigation.

 24.14 The hearing panel or hearing officer makes one of the following decisions upon completion of the hearing: (1) a finding of not responsible, (2) a finding of responsible based on preponderance of information and a determination of the sanctions, (3) dismissal of the charges due to lack of information or (4) continuance of the case for the purpose of obtaining additional information or for further consideration.
 Decisions are based only upon information introduced at the hearing.
 All decisions shall be made by a majority vote, except deliberations on responsibility, which shall require unanimity.
 The chairperson has the right to vote in all matters.